qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 Insights:
 * The average purchases per user received impressions but not clicked to ads were lower than received impressions in overall.
-* Clicking to ads might not lead to higher purchase rate
+* Clicking to ads might not lead to higher purchase rate.